nosra/digitalprivaciesproj/README.md

 This is my first attempt at analyzing a data set using NLP (Natural Language Processing) and Python.
 It uses beatifulsoup and spacy to analyze the top 10 most common social medias' privacy policies.

 # How it works
 First I get a .txt representation of every privacy policy.
-Then, so that every single sentence isn't being compared to every other sentence, I prune the search space by grabbing every sentence that contains the word "information" (these sentences would probably be the most relevant)
+Then, so that every single sentence isn't being compared to every other sentence, I prune the search space by grabbing every sentence that contains the word "information" (these sentences would probably be the most relevant).
 I place these sentences into groups called "blurbs" that are each specific to their respective privacy policy.
-Then I compare each blurbs to each other blurb using spacy to find the sentences that are most similiar The results are compiled within the "results.txt" document.
+Then I compare each blurbs to each other blurb using spacy to find the sentences that are most similiar.
+The results are compiled within the "results.txt" document.
 Sentences with similarities close to 1 are the most similiar.

 # Results